Confusing yet intriguing…..

 Not confused on how good this game is, as it is a pretty solid psychological third person shooter.
 What confused me with Control was the story that was on offer, this isn’t a game that builds up slowly.
 You are thrown it right at the deep end and many will find it rather confusing.
 I will say, stick with it.
 The longer the game goes on, the easier it is to understand but even so, I can’t help feel like there will be a lot of gamers.
 You play as main protagonist Jesse Faden.
 She arrives as what is called ‘The Oldest House’, determined to get answers to what happened to her in her childhood and to seek revenge for her brother, Dylan.
 It’s quickly apparent that you’re not alone.
 Jesse seems to be having back and forth conversations with ‘herself’.
 I won’t spoil it at all, but it’ll all seem clear as the story goes by.

 Running on the PlayStation 5, you have the option to choose between performance or graphics.
+You should check out what graphics offer over performance to choose.
 Performance will give you a solid 60fps whilst graphics will lower the frame rate but enable ray-tracing.
 I went for the graphical option and whilst it looked superb, I found that the frame rate suffered at times, and it kind of stuttered along the way at times.
 It’s a little disappointing but I fully expect Remedy to iron these problems out down the line.

 On to the gameplay, this is where ultimately, Control: Ultimate Edition shines.
 I really enjoyed the combat, whether it was with guns, or using some of your psychic abilities, you could approach it how you wanted.
 Enemies, also known as ‘The Hiss’ have a number above their heads.
 The higher the number, the more difficult the enemy will be.
 Loved using telekinesis to help me defeat my enemies, but there are different styles.
 There are also RPG elements in Control as you can upgrade Jesse’s weapons and abilities in what are called control points.
 Here, you’ll spend ability points.
 Make sure you do this at a regular occurrence as the game does get very difficult, very quickly.